Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ![Screenshot of dig command result for CoreDNS Level 3](./images/coredns-dig-result-level3.png)

-The important items that indicate it is working properly are:
+The important items that show it's working properly are:
-- The server handling the query is 192.168.103.10 (level3's IP address)
+- The server handling the query is 192.168.103.10 (level3's IP address).
-- The answer had the parents IP address (level4's IP address) 192.168.104.10
+- The answer has the parent IP address (level4's IP address) 192.168.104.10.

-Test querying the internet through the upstream envoy proxy.
+Test querying the internet through the upstream Envoy proxy.

 ```bash
 curl -v https://www.example.com